michaelkirk/georust_book/src/join-the-party.md

  - Option 2: Gantry Plaza in Queens
  - Option 3: Forte Green Park in Brooklyn

-In order to generate this list, we need to combine the park name from the first data source with the borough from the second data source that contains it.
+In order to produce a list like this, we need to combine the park name from the first data source with the borough that contains it from the second data source.

 If you've worked with SQL before, you might be thinking that this sounds a bit like a [JOIN clause](https://en.wikipedia.org/wiki/Join_(SQL)), and you'll no doubt be delighted to know that this kind of operation is indeed referred to as a *spatial join*.
 If you've never worked with SQL before, don't worry, you have an even bigger reason to be delighted.